 A nice little sidebar to Romney's journeyings was provided by House minority leader Nancy Pelosi.
 Republican Jews, said the lady, are being exploited by the Romney campaign.
 And, she added, quote, "they're smart people."

-Mrs. Pelosi's handlers at once threw a sack over her head and dragged her away.
+Mrs Pelosi's handlers at once threw a sack over her head and dragged her away.
 From underneath the sack her muffled voice could be heard declaring that blacks have a great sense of rhythm, Italian Americans are exceptionally law-abiding, and Polish people make the greatest sausage.
-Mrs. Pelosi is 72.

 08 — Signoff.
 That's all I can give you this week, listeners.
 If I could give you more, I would.

 I mentioned the Grenadier Guards up there somewhere.
 Here's their official quick march to see us out.
 With words! — just in case you never heard them.

 More from Radio Derb next week.